metteghijsen/ValorantAPIProject/README.md

 # Valorant API Project

 ## Project description
 In this project, I took a first dive into the use of APIs.
 I made use of the Valorant API.
-I show some properties of each agent from Valorant.
+Some properties of each agent are shown on the webpage.
 Namely:
 - Agent icon (profile picture)
 - Agent background